|Country Number (53?)||1977||SECOND WAVE|

 Although these titles do (sort of) match up with those named in the records, with no direct listings to support these dates, we must treat the Wikipedia information with a degree of caution…

 In The Eighties - THE LOST CHAPTERS, records a sale of "(4)" stories to Korea Republic by 10 February 1987.
-Since the Tom Baker stories were aired on the American Forces channel, the "sale" to that broadcaster would be recorded as a sale to the United States.
-Therefore, these "(4)" probably apply to the Pertwees.
+Since the Tom Baker stories were aired on the Armed Forces Network channel (see separate profile for those screenings), the "sale" to that broadcaster would be recorded as a sale to the United States.
+Therefore, these "(4)" probably apply to the four Pertwees.

 Stories bought and broadcast